iotaledger/wallet.rs/docOps/docs/specs/README.md

 - You can use a simple key-value [storage](https://capacitor.ionicframework.com/docs/apis/storage/) could be leveraged for wallet basic metadata, such as user settings or theming options.
 - For transactions and address data management you could use a relational database such as [SQLite](https://github.com/jepiqueau/capacitor-sqlite).

 What follows is an Entity Relationship Diagram (ERD)  that shows the logical representation of the data.
 An  _account_  is the basic entity in this database design.
 It has a one-to-many relationship with  _addresses_  (i.e. an  _account_  could have multiple  _addresses_ , but an  __address__  can only belong to a single  _account_ .
-An  _account_  has a many-to-many relationship with  _transactions_ (i.e. an  _account_  could have multiple  _transactions_ , but it’s possible that a  _transaction_  belongs to multiple  _accounts_ .
+An  _account_  has a many-to-many relationship with  _transactions_ (i.e. an  _account_  could have multiple  _transactions_ , but it`s possible that a  _transaction_  belongs to multiple  _accounts_ .
 To accommodate this behaviour, an additional table that stores account IDs against transaction IDs (hashes) was added.

 A  _storage adapter_  is required by the Rust layer to handle all the storage operations (read/write) from that layer.
 A generic storage adapter is defined in the [storage adapter section](#storage-adapter).